-What is a tactical tomahawk axe?
+What is a tactical tomahawk ax?
 It is an axe used my soldiers in the field for breaching.
-It can also be used by a hobbiest to clear tree limbs, cut wood, and throwing.
+It can also be used by a hobbyist to clear tree limbs, cut wood, and throwing.
 It is also a great survival tool for the coming Zombie Apocalypse.
-It really is a must have for anyone who doesn’t want to turn into a mindless, flesh eating corpse.
+It really is a must-have for anyone who doesn’t want to turn into a mindless, flesh-eating corpse.
 This guide will review 4 top selling tactical axes.

 What to Look for in a Tactical Tomahawk?